 Fish and shellfish populations depend on healthy habitats.
 To help understand and manage these habitats in the Chesapeake Bay, we will develop a GIS-based analytical framework that might be used to assess habitat in tidal waters of the Choptank River.
 Experts will provide input on the design of the framework and the types of data that it should include.
 Recommendations for conducting fish habitat assessments in Chesapeake Bay tidal waters will then be developed.

 Why We Care

-Since there are gaps in understanding how environmental factors and habitat availability impacts fish in Chesapeake Bay, NCCOS will develop a geographic information based statistical framework that can be used to evaluate fish and shellfish habitat in tidal waters of the Choptank River, with potential application to all Chesapeake Bay tidal waters.
+Gaps remain in our understanding of how environmental factors and habitat availability impacts fish in Chesapeake Bay.
+In order to fill some of those gaps, NCCOS has engaged in assessments of fish habitats in the Bay.
+In this project, NCCOS will develop a geographic information based statistical framework that can be used to evaluate fish and shellfish habitat in tidal waters of the Choptank River, with potential application to all Chesapeake Bay tidal waters.

 What We Are Doing